setzler/academic-kickstart/content/publication/labor-conduct/index.md

 # abstract: Coming soon.

 # Summary.
 An optional shortened abstract.
 summary: "Newly available to present in 2026.
-Scheduled: ASSA, Tilburg. *Submitted for US Census disclosure review.*"
+Scheduled: ASSA, Tilburg. *Approved for Disclosure by US Census Bureau.*"

 tags: []